lucastan96/clima-ios/README.md

 # clima-ios
-iOS/Swift weather app using OpenWeatherMap API
+Clima is a iOS (Swift) weather app created using the OpenWeatherMap API.
+Functionalities include displaying the weather in current location & also by searching.
+Android version also available: https://github.com/lucastan96/clima-android